jmriesen/rust-RSM/README.md

 Unit tests are code fragments that describe how a "unit" of code is invoked and what behavior is expected from that "unit".

 I think unit test should be:
-- Descriptive
+- Descriptive:
-Well written unit test should be able to serve as documentation.
+Well written unit tests should be able to serve as documentation.
-- Small
+- Small:
 If you need more than 20 lines of code to write a unit test, you are probably violating the single responsibility heuristic.
-- Simple
+- Simple:
-It should take less than 2 minutes for someone to look at a unit test, understand what it is verifying, and why that is correct.
+It should take less than two minutes for someone to look at a unit test, understand what it is verifying, and why that behavior is correct.
-- Fast and deterministic
+- Fast and deterministic:
 Unit tests should be run frequently.
-At least once every half an hour, often much more frequently.
+I frequently run them every couple of minutes.

-When I was first introduced to unit testing in collage, it was primarily presented as an afterthought, a way to verify your code was correct before turning in the assignment.
+In college, unit testing was primarily presented as an afterthought, a way to verify your code was correct before turning in the assignment.
-However waiting to write/run unit test until after the code is already in a finished state robs unit tests of most of there utility.
+However waiting to write/run unit tests until after the code is already in a finished state robs unit tests of most of there utility.

-As I see it there are two main benefits to writing unit test before writing your code.
+As I see it, there are two main benefits to writing unit tests before writing your code.
-- First if it allows you to imagine how your code will be called.
+- First it allows you to imagine how your code will be called.
-If the unit tests are hard to write then the application code is going to be hard to write/maintain.
+If the unit tests are hard to write, then the application code is going to be hard to write/maintain.
-- Second once code behavior has been pined down with unit tests, you can fearlessly refactor without worrying about breaking changes.
+- Second, once code behavior has been pined down with unit tests, you can fearlessly refactor without worrying about breaking changes.
 Frequency it is only after a first draft solution that I truly understand the problem I am trying to solve.
 Therefore I will nearly always want to refactor my code at some point in the future.
 With a robust set of unit tests this is a fairly painless and simple process.